xames3/learn/docs/source/_documentation/introducing-learn.rst

     symbol of the ethical and societal challenges posed by unchecked AI development in autonomous systems.

-|tab| As we stand at this pivotal juncture in the evolution of AI, it is also
-crucial to cast our gaze forward, contemplating what the future may hold in this rapidly advancing field.
+As we stand at this pivotal juncture in the evolution of AI, it is also crucial to cast our gaze forward, contemplating what the future may hold in this rapidly advancing field.
 The massive potential for AI to further integrate into every facet of our lives from personalized education to